sandokim/DeeplearningKnowledge/Attention_Dilation_U-Net.md

 The idea of attention mechanisms is to generate a context vector which assigns weights on the input sequence.
 Thus, the signal highlights the salient feature of the sequence conditioned on the current word while suppressing the irrelevant counter-parts, making the prediction more contextualised.

 Here, we demonstrate that the same objective can be achieved by integrating attention gates (AGs) in a standard CNN model.
 This does not require the training of multiple models and a large number of extra model parameters.
 In contrast to the localisation model in multi-stage CNNs, AGs progressively suppress feature responses in irrelevant background regions without the requirement to crop a ROI between networks.

+### Attnetion in Medical Imaging (Pooling => Spatial Context Disadvantage => Let's Use Attention Mechanism)

+In the context of medical imaging, however, since most objects of interest are highly localised, flattening may have the disadvantage of losing important spatial context.
+In fact, in many cases a few max-pooling operations are sufficient to infer the global context without explicitly using the global pooling.
+Therefore, we propose a grid attention mechanism.
+The idea is to use the coarse scale feature map before any flattening is done.